courtois-neuromod/cneuromax/docs/Contribution.rst

 GitHub Copilot is installed in the DevContainer.
 Simply discard the log-in notifications if you do not want to make use of it.
+You can run ``git``, ``pytest`` & ``mypy`` commands from the integrated terminal.
+However running experiments requires special docker flags, so you should run them from the terminal outside of the DevContainer.

 Git/GitHub workflow for contributing
 ------------------------------------